ACCESS-Cloud-Based-InSAR/dem-stitcher/notebooks_tile_data/README.md

 ## Tiles

-We were originally using these tiles as reference, but the links have become outdated.
-Find it is best to use s3 bucket directly.
+We were originally using these tiles as reference, but the links have become outdated as the USGS and others have updated tiles.
+Found it is best to use s3 bucket directly.

 3dep kml: https://www.sciencebase.gov/catalog/item/imap/4f70aa71e4b058caae3f8de1